AnzelleL23/bubbles/README.md

 - Possible pelagic sightings around the pinnacle too.
 - Unfortunately, the visibility is only decent, not fantastic.
 Then again, perhaps it is seasonal so this is subjected to change.
 - The currents here are also extremely erratic and can be quite dangerous, probably the only place where I experienced pretty drastic up/ down currents.
+- Verde Island may have more fish than Nusa Penida but the latter has significantly better visibility.
 - **Highlights:** Corals, reef fish

 ### Maldives Central Atolls (Maldives)